-We aim to deal sensitively and honestly with issues of sexual orientation, answer appropriate questions and offer support.
+In addition, in terms of sexual identity, we aim to deal sensitively and honestly with issues of sexual orientation, answer appropriate questions and offer support.
 Pupils, whatever their developing sexuality, need to feel that sex and relationship education is relevant to them.

-Right to Request Withdrawal from Relationships and Sex Education
+Right To Request Withdrawal From Relationships And Sex Education

-A request to winthdrawal children from relationships and sex education may be made by parents or carers who do not wish for their children to participate in relationships, sex and health education, however you cannot withdraw from all statutory areas including those topics covered in science and the new relationships, sex and health education curriculum.
+A request to winthdrawal children from relationships and sex education may be made by parents or carers who do not wish for their children to participate in relationships, sex and health education.

+However you cannot withdraw from all statutory areas including those topics covered in science and the new relationships, sex and health education curriculum.